capstonefocusbear/focusbear-mcp-lambda-architecture/README.md

 $ STRIPE_WEBHOOK_SECRET =
 ```

-3. Update .env file with actual values for PostgreSQL and REDIS
+3. Update .env file with actual values for PostgreSQL

-   In case of using docker-compose - take values from docker-compose.yml
+- In case of using docker-compose - take values from docker-compose.yml
-   If you don't use docker take values from your system
+- If you don't use docker take values from your system

 4. Install application dependencies